-Thomas DiPiero, whose academic interests range from the psychoanalysis of race and gender to French literature, is the new dean of SMU’s Dedman College of Humanities and Sciences and professor in the Departments of English and World Languages and Literatures.
+Thomas DiPiero, whose academic interests range from the psychoanalysis of race and gender to French literature, is dean of SMU’s Dedman College of Humanities and Sciences and professor in the Departments of English and World Languages and Literatures.

-DiPiero is the author or co-editor of three books: White Men Aren’t (Duke University Press, 2002); Illicit Sex: Identity Politics in Early Modern Europe, edited with Pat Gill (University of Georgia Press, 1997); and Dangerous Truths and Criminal Passions: The Evolution of the French Novel 1569-1791 (Stanford University Press, 1992).
+He is the author or co-editor of three books: White Men Aren’t (Duke University Press, 2002); Illicit Sex: Identity Politics in Early Modern Europe, edited with Pat Gill (University of Georgia Press, 1997); and Dangerous Truths and Criminal Passions: The Evolution of the French Novel 1569-1791 (Stanford University Press, 1992).
 He served as editor of the Journal for Early Modern Cultural Studies (University of Pennsylvania Press) from 2005-13, and has written several book chapters, as well as numerous journal articles.

-DiPiero previously served as a visiting faculty member at SMU-in-Taos in 2011 and as a guest lecturer for SMU’s Gilbert Lecture Series in 2008.
+A recognized authority on Harper Lee’s classic novel, To Kill a Mockingbird, DiPiero previously served as a visiting faculty member at SMU-in-Taos in 2011 and as a guest lecturer for SMU’s Gilbert Lecture Series in 2008.

-At the University of Rochester, he won the Robert and Pamela Goergen Award for Distinguished Achievement and Artistry in Undergraduate Teaching in 2004 and the University Dean’s Award for Meritorious Service in Ph.D.
+At Rochester, he won the Robert and Pamela Goergen Award for Distinguished Achievement and Artistry in Undergraduate Teaching in 2004 and the University Dean’s Award for Meritorious Service in Ph.D.
 Defenses in 2011.
 He was elected in 2009 as an honorary faculty member of the Keidaean Senior Honors Society.
 He served as the principal investigator for “Training Graduate Students in the Digital Humanities,” which received $1 million in funding from the Andrew W. Mellon Foundation.